Guides

 How Abstract API Handles Phone Number Validation

-• The response exposes a risk score and detects disposable or VoIP numbers.
-This is information that regex cannot infer from a string pattern alone.
+• The response exposes a risk score and detects disposable or VoIP numbers, which regex cannot infer.
+You can feed this data into fraud-score models or contact-strategy logic.

-• Low latency and enterprise-grade uptime eliminate operational overhead.
-You no longer need to ship regex updates across different services or client apps.
+• Its low latency and enterprise-grade uptime eliminate the operational overhead that comes with regex updates across different applications.

 Once you're familiar with Abstract’s capabilities, the addition of its phone number validation API to your project is simple.